helidon-io/helidon-labs/hols/oci-basic-setup/README.md

        export PATH=~/helidon-3.0.6/bin/:$PATH
        ```
        **Note:** If you want the above environment variable settings to persist between Cloud Shell sessions, add the definitions to your `~/.bashrc` file.
-5. Use the cli to generate a Helidon Microprofile application project.
+5. Use the CLI to generate a Helidon Microprofile application project.
-   1. Start the cli.
+   1. Start the CLI.
       ```shell
       helidon init
       ```